·

 29#.
 Hand-Painted Tile Murals

-Install a small hand-painted tile mural behind your sink or as a feature in your shower, depicting subtle landscapes or floral vines.
-This artisanal touch adds a unique, one-of-a-kind soul to the bathroom that mass-produced tiles simply cannot replicate for homeowners.
+Install a small, hand-painted tile mural behind your sink or as a curated feature in your shower, depicting subtle, rolling landscapes or delicate, winding floral vines.
+This artisanal touch adds a unique, one-of-a-kind soul to the bathroomβ€”a level of character that mass-produced, big-box tiles simply cannot replicate.

 Final Thoughts on French Elegance